davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 It bears emphasizing that the bank run would probably include other decentralized cryptocurrencies as well.
-This is not only because most of these currencies are still purchased with Bitcoin -- i.e. because they must first be sold for Bitcoin before they can be sold for fiat currencies -- and the loss of value of Bitcoin would mean a loss of value for them as well.
-But also because the exact same concerns I have about Bitcoin apply to these currencies.
+This is not only because most of these currencies are still purchased with Bitcoin -- i.e. because they must be bought/sold for Bitcoin before they can be bought/sold for fiat currencies -- and the loss of a functioning Bitcoin network would effectively lock up their value until a new intermediate currency came along.
+That's one issue.
+But I also think the other decentralized cryptocurrencies would be sucked into the bank run because the exact same concerns I have about Bitcoin apply to them.
 They are just as prone (if not more so) to attack, and they are uninsured.
-These are not safe-harbors for one's personally significant sums of money, and thus would not likely absorb the value exiting Bitcoin.
+These are not safe-harbors for one's personally significant sums of money.
+They thus would not likely absorb the value exiting Bitcoin.
+Nor would they escape the psychological flight to safety.

 ### 4. The Value of Bitcoin Will Plummet